reaktor/Neliohinnat/README.md

 ## Source code

-See the `source`-folder.
+See the `source_2016`-folder for latest source code.

 ## Statistical model

-See description in Finnish in [Louhos-blog](http://louhos.github.io/news/2015/05/07/asuntohintojen-muutokset/).
-English description coming later.
+See description in English in [rOpenGov-blog](http://ropengov.github.io/r/2015/06/11/apartment-prices/) and in Finnish in [Louhos-blog](http://louhos.github.io/news/2015/05/07/asuntohintojen-muutokset/).